GB News: Influx of politician-presenters

 In January 2023, GB News announced that the Conservative MP for North East Somerset and former Brexit Opportunities Minister Jacob Rees-Mogg would join the channel as a presenter.
 ACOBA were notified of Rees-Mogg's appointment and made clear that his role with the channel is subject to a number of conditions.
+A fifth Conservative MP, Lee Anderson, was announced to be joining the channel's hosting lineup in March.

-Ofcom have found the channel to have breached standards on more than one occasion regarding misinformation.
+Ofcom have found the channel to have breached its standards on more than one occasion regarding misinformation.
 During GB News' first year on air, their financial year ending May 2022, the company made a loss of £30.7 million.
+Stewart retired as a regular presenter in 2023.